chibbi/RolePlay/README.md

 **You can add ANY job you want**, as long as you can realise it with the currently available configs.
 I am really trying to deliver a really modular easy to configure plugin, which has a lot of possibilities.
 The currently available jobs, and what i am talking about, is just the way i use the plugin.
 If you have a job idea, but can't implement it yet, because of missing config features (or other features) i will gladly look into it, and try to implement it, if you [open a feature  request](https://github.com/chibbi/RolePlay/issues/new?assignees=&labels=feature&template=feature_request.md&title=).
+##### For more information, you can look into [the wiki](https://github.com/chibbi/RolePlay/wiki)
 #### USES JRE 11

 #### Currently implemented by default: